Yesterday I posed a question on Twitter as a short thread that I’ll reformat here for easy reading:

-With some (but not all) of it.
+It’s not “folk horror” and it's not “psychogeography”, although I recognise that both of those can overlap with some (but not all) of it.
 It’s not a simple re-hash of 70s TV like Children of the Stones (and many others), although that too sometimes get cited as an influence.
 It touches on Deep England.
 It touches on the Gothic.
 But it is not any of these things alone.
 Your thoughts, as always, are most welcome.

 The article below is a summary of my thinking on the subject, informed by the helpful responses I received.
 I have not reproduced all the responses - they can be viewed on Twitter by following my initial thread.

 I have not used embedded the tweets below because I’ve found that if you have more than a small handful of them on a page then they take too long to load and keep reformatting the page while they load, but all quoted tweets are linked.
 A few times I have also combined multiple tweets from the same person into a single block quotation for easier reading.